dshijakovskiTDL/beyond-basics/README.md

 In order to submit the Final task, you can just **zip/compress** the entire directory and upload it to the [Final Task section](https://moodle.tdlschool.com/course/view.php?id=429#section-7).

 > **Important**: DO NOT include the `node_modules` folder or the `package-lock.json` file in your uploaded file.
 This will just make the size of the submitted file bigger.

-Each of your tasks will have a detailed feedback regarding:
-- ATM initialization part
-- Deposit feature
-- Withdraw feature
-- Optional bonus task (if it's implemented)
-- Overall code structure - how readable/understandable it is

-> **Note**: If there is no feedback for a particular point, that means that you did an amazing job, no notes 🥳

 ### Final Remarks